 This creamy lemon chicken pasta is seasoned perfectly, and tossed with a sauce of lemon juice, fresh garlic, butter, and heavy cream.
 This is the best pasta recipe for serving to guests because it impresses with simple flavors every single time!
 Bowties make this perfectly polished pasta just a tad fancy.
 You know, cause bowties are fancy…right!?

 Updated on May 5th, 2021

 Have you ever declared that you really don’t like something, and then, after listing all of the exceptions, you realize you DO like that very thing?
 Pasta is that thing for me.
 If you asked me, “Do you like pasta?”
 I would probably say, “No, I do not, except…” and then I would go on to list the exceptions, which would be legion.
-This is particularly hilarious because my absolute #1 10/10 favorite food is Macaroni and Cheese (like these Baked Shells and Cheese).
+This is particularly hilarious because my absolute #1 10/10 favorite food is Macaroni and Cheese (like these Baked Shells and Cheese or my ultimate From Scratch Macaroni and Cheese).
 Yet, unless I’m thinking about it good and long and hard, I wouldn’t think that it was pasta.
 But it is.